nordcloud/mca-monitoring/README.md

 ## Documentation

-Building release with `npm run build` also builds HTML documentation to docs folder
+HTML documentation can be build with `npm run docs`.
+Generated files can be found in docs folder.